kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/reflective-practice.md

 ---

-## Reflect: Learnings from Orientation Week
+## Reflect: Reflecting on Mistakes and Failiure

 <aside>

-🪞 Select one of the 3 reflection models presented above, and use its steps to reflect on your experience from the Kibo Orientation week.
+🪞 Think about the last time you made a mistake or failed at some thing.
+Select one of the 3 reflection models presented in this section, and use its steps to reflect on your experience.

 </aside>